miiwo/movie-recommender/SETUP.md

 If any dependencies are missing from your machine, they should get downloaded when gradle tries to build the project.

+In order to run the backend, use the `bootRun` task. ie. `gradle bootRun`

 ### Installing Frontend
 Get Node.js either from the website or your favorite package manager.

 Install with npm/yarn globally: `@angular/cli`

+`npm install -g @angular/cli`

+In order to run the front end, use the command: `ng serve --open`.

 #### Bootstrap
 ##### Option 1